 Failure to file documents on time with HMRC and Companies House will result in late filing penalties being levied.

-Crown debt arrears will result in HMRC taking recovery action, and following an insolvency, trading to the detriment of the crown is a frequent ground used by the Secretary of State to disqualify directors.
+Crown debt arrears will result in HMRC taking recovery action, while following an insolvency, trading to the detriment of the crown is a frequent ground used by the Secretary of State to disqualify directors.

 The longer debtors take to pay, the less cash flow the company has.
 The position is worse if the company relies on a small number of key customers which are not paying on time.

-Increasing debtor days may be caused by poor company management, such as a failure to properly chase payment of invoices or, worse still, a lack of understanding as to who owes the company money.
+Increasing debtor days may be caused by poor company management, such as a failure to properly chase payment of invoices or worse still, a lack of understanding as to who owes the company money.